 Lamictal Withdrawal: Symptoms, Timeline & Treatment

-One of the most frustrating things about prescription medication is that even though it can be very effective when treating a particular disorder, it has the potential to cause serious harm if it is misused.
+One of the most frustrating things about prescription medications is that even though they can be very effective when treating a particular disorder, they have the potential to cause serious harm if misused.

-This is the case with many drugs that are routinely prescribed by physicians these days, and one such drug is Lamictal.
+This is the case with many prescription drugs that are routinely prescribed by physicians these days, and one such drug is Lamictal, also known by its generic name lamotrigine.

 In this article, we will take a closer look at this mood stabilizer, analyze the dangers of its misuse, as well as highlight possible solutions for those suffering from withdrawal symptoms.